-Doucleff’s theories were spawned during a visit to a Mexican village where she found parents utilized a more practical approach to child-rearing compared to their American counterparts.
+Doucleff’s theories on parenting were spawned during a visit to a Mexican village where she found parents utilized a more practical approach to child-rearing compared to their American counterparts.
 She had also previously traveled to remote areas of northern Canada and Tanzania.
 During these outings, she found children devoid of issues that often affect children in urban environments.

 Doucleff believes it is not necessary to praise children constantly, which is something urban parents often do.
 She believes it makes little sense to shower praise for mundane and simple tasks like drawing or reading.
 In comparison, parents in the regions she visited do not often praise their children, yet they grew up to be confident, self-sufficient, and with strong values.
 She thinks the parental response should not be exaggerated or over the top.
 A simple nod or smile should suffice in most incidences.